jpitts/rapt-modelrizerly/README.md

 # Status

-This software is actively under development and is not yet ready for release!
+This software is actively under development and should not yet be used in production environments!

 ## Contributors